-Each month, Monroe County Extension Service and the Master Gardener Volunteers, host numerous plant clinics throughout the Florida Keys.
-This is an opportunity for residents to bring in plant or insect samples for identification, get growing tips for our tropical environment, talk with Master Gardner volunteers about proper planting practices, or discuss any other issues or questions about their garden or landscape.
-This is a free resource for the residents of Monroe County.
+Each month, UF/IFAS, Monroe County Extension Service, hosts numerous plant clinics throughout the Florida Keys.
+This is an opportunity for residents to bring in plant or insect samples for identification, ask questions about plant selection, what vegetables to grow here in zone 11, talk with Master Gardner volunteers about proper planting practices, or discuss any plant-related question.

 By having the problem accurately identified, you can help answer questions like:

 Often times when our office is contacted about a problem, control measures have already been taken and failed.
 This contributes to the overuse of pesticides and can be harmful to beneficial insects and the environment.
 In fact, according to an EPA 2017 report, U.S. pesticide sales totaled nearly $9 billion in 2012.